croquet/croquet/historic/sdk/tutorials/1_5_3d_animation.md

 ## Dealing with Events

 What has been introduced so far is the low-level code for extracting the events that are significant enough for the app to have to deal with.
-The app-level handling for these events is defined in the MyView initialization:
+The app-level handling for these events is defined in the MyView initialization.
+Because properties are being added directly to the Three.js objects, we use names prefaced with `q_` in the hope of not accidentally trampling on any existing property names:

 ```
 this.centerSphere.q_onClick = () => this.publish(model.id, 'reset');